 Project Title:

+Town March and

 Team Members:

-reall Members.

 Our Agreement:

-We all agree to listen to each other's ideas s with respect.
+We all agree to listen to each other's ideas with respect.

 We all agree to

-e or more of the above, the team may have a meeting
+If someone on our team doesn't follow one or more of the above, the team may have a meeting

-rove the situation.
+on how to help the person and how to improve the situation.
 If the person still breaks the rules,

 we will

 Date:

 Team Members' Signatures: